 - Ensuring the risks from fomites — handles, buttons, surfaces — are reduced through hygiene

-- The time spent in the facility itself
+- Time spent in the facility itself

-- The degree of social mixing / person-density
+- Degree of social mixing / person-density

-- The level of hygiene and sanitation
+- Level of hygiene and sanitation

-If exposure risk can be sufficiently reduced using evidence-based measures, the travelling public will be reassured that the risk of travel is no greater (or could even be lower) than performing normal daily tasks.
+If exposure risk can be sufficiently reduced using evidence-based measures, the traveling public will be reassured that the risk of travel is no greater (or could even be lower) than performing normal daily tasks.

-The new importance of ‘passenger touchpoints’
+The new importance of "passenger touchpoints"

-A review of the end-to-end passenger journey is essential to reduce the risk of infection in transit to and from the airport, between passengers and between flights.
+A review of the end-to-end passenger journey is essential to reduce the risk of infection in transit to and from the airport, between passengers, and between flights.
 If a touchpoint is not critical, it should be removed to allow hygiene to be focused on essentials.

 Passengers should be prepared for a different travel experience as the world exits from the current lockdown.
-It will not be ‘business as usual’.
+It will not be "business as usual."

-- Understand and quantify the risks across the journey
+- Understand and quantify the risks across the journey.

-- Minimise time in the terminal
+- Minimize time in the terminal.

-- Create an even safer working environment, with staff doing their jobs exceptionally well
+- Create an even safer working environment, with staff doing their jobs exceptionally well.

-These are what we call the ‘brilliant basics’ for getting passengers safely and efficiently into the air.
+These are what we call the "brilliant basics" for getting passengers safely and efficiently into the air.